Car Accident Damages

 Liability for Damages

-Whoever caused the auto accident is responsible for paying Nampa car accident damages.
+Whoever contributed to the cause of the auto accident is responsible for paying damages.

 A person’s auto insurance typically covers property damage, but only up to $25,000.
-If they have a new vehicle worth $50,000 or 60,000, they should make sure it is covered.
+If you have a new vehicle worth $50,000 or 60,000, you should make sure it is covered.

 How An Attorney Could Help